phelipegarcia/Veeam-Report/README.md

 $pathPDF - PDF File output path and filename

+Veeam Logo - In line 1118 the Veeam logo is configured, download the image and add it to the folder where the scripts are located.

 ## PART 2 - Send the email with the report file attached